Cooking-by-the-Book/Cooking-by-the-Book/README.md

 Our goal is to create an online cookbook full of recipes.
 This  app will allow users to sign in and post their favorite recipes and view other recipes that other people might enjoy.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
-- **Category:** Utility App
+- **Category:** *Food & Drink / Utility App*
-- **Mobile:** This apps main focus is for mobile usage however it could definitly be just as good on a computer as a web app.
-Similar apps include Instagram, and Twitter.
+- **Mobile:**   * This apps main focus is for  IOS mobile usage however it could definitly be just as good on a computer as a web app.
+Similar apps include Instagram, and Twitter.*
-- **Story:** Create a platform were users can connect and share their favorite reciepes.
-Users can add their own personal reciepes and save some reciepes from others that they want to try out.
+- **Story:**    * Create a platform were users can connect and share their favorite reciepes.
+Users can add their own personal reciepes and save some reciepes from others that they want to try out.*
-- **Market:** This app is for anyone that is interested in cooking new reciepes.
+- **Market:** *Anyone can use the app and share what they cook.*
-- **Habit:** This app could be used multiple times a day based on how many times you want to try new reciepes and or look for future reciepes to try.
+- **Habit:** * This app could be used multiple times a day based on how many times you want to try new reciepes and or look for future reciepes to try.*
-- **Scope:** Intitally this is to be used as a cookbook app were you save reciepes you want to try.
-This could evolve into a social media app in which you can follow other people to see what they are cooking.
+- **Scope:** *Intitally this is to be used as a cookbook app were you save reciepes you want to try.
+This could evolve into a social media app in which you can follow other people to see what they are cooking.*

 ## Product Spec